mind-inria/mri-nufft/benchmark/README.md

 This are a collection of script to perform benchmarking of MRI-NUFFT operations.

-They rely on the hydra configuration package and hydra-callback for measuring statistics.
+They rely on the hydra configuration package and hydra-callback for measuring statistics. (see `requirements.txt`)

-Configuration of the benchmark are available in the conf directory.

-To fully reproduce this benchmark 4 steps are necessary:
+To fully reproduce the  benchmarks 4 steps are necessary:

+0. Get a Cartesian Reference image file, name `cpx_cartesian.npy`
-1. Generates the trajectory files  `python -m 01_ generate_trajectories.py`
+1. Generates the trajectory files  `python -m trajectory.py`
-2. Run the benchmark scheduler with `python -m 02_benchmark.py --multirun +trajectory=traj/*.bin +backend=glob(*)`
+2. Run the benchmarks.
+Currently are available:
-3. Gather and preprocess the benchmark files `python -m 03_preprocessing.py`
-4. Plot the results `python -m 04_plot_results.py`
+ - The Performance benchmark, checking the CPU/GPU usage and memory footprint for the different backend and configuration `perf` folder.
+ - The Quality benchmark that check how the pair trajectory/backend performs for the reconstruction. in `qual` folder
+3. Generate some analysis figures using `perf_analysis.py`